Sayama incident

 The Sayama incident (狭山事件, Sayama Jiken) occurred on May 1, 1963, when 16-year-old Yoshie Nakata was kidnapped, raped, and murdered by an unconfirmed individual in Sayama, Saitama, Japan.
 The incident, in which then-24-year-old Kazuo Ishikawa, a man of disputed guilt in the case, was imprisoned for 31 years, highlighted official discrimination against Japan's burakumin caste.
 Ishikawa was originally sentenced to death by hanging, but his sentence was commuted after a decade on death row to life imprisonment with the possibility of parole.
-Ishikawa was paroled in 1994, and has been advocating since then to have his convictions overturned.
+Ishikawa was paroled in 1994, and advocated since then to have his convictions overturned until his death in 2025.

+Kazuo Ishikawa died while on parole on March 11, 2025, at the age of 86.
+He was still requesting retrial at the time of his death.

 Murder

 On May 1, 1963, 16-year-old Yoshie Nakata (中田 善枝, Nakata Yoshie) went missing on her way home from school.
 Later that night, a ransom note was delivered to her house.
 The note demanded that someone bring ¥200,000 (approximately US$556 at the time) to a place close to her house at 12:00 am on May 2.
 Her sister, who later committed suicide, took fake money to the designated place, with many policemen surrounding the site.
-Although a man came to her and exchanged words, he became suspicious and escaped into the night before the police could catch him.
+Although a man came to her and exchanged words, he became suspicious and escaped into the night, without the police catching him.

 On the morning on May 4, the dead body of Nakata was found buried in an alley on a farm.
 Police determined that she was raped, then murdered.
 The media criticized the police for failing to catch the possible suspect, the same mistake made during the kidnapping case of Yoshinobu Murakoshi, which had occurred only one month earlier.
 On May 6, the day before his wedding, a man from the same neighborhood committed suicide.
 He had the same blood type as the suspect, but he suffered from erectile dysfunction, so the police thought he could not be the rapist.